 My mother was an inordinately thorough tourist and, I admit, when it comes to culturing my kiddos, this apple didn’t fall far from its tree.

-But with my mom, it could be 6pm and we’d have been in a museum for the previous five hours and my mom would still be reading Every.
+But in my childhood, it could be 6pm and we’d have been in a museum for the previous five hours and my mom would still be reading Every.
 Single.
 Panel in Every.
 Single.
 Exhibit.

 She’d drag my whiny ass everywhere.
 And I do remember complaining; like…the entire time.

 I feel empowered by walking out of a museum within 90 minutes because, let’s face it…nobody has that kind of attention span.
 Or hip-flexor strength.
-Or stamina in their shoulders to hold a backpack of fruit snacks and water bottles while staring at dinosaurs/paintings/historical re-enactments for four hours.
+Or stamina in their shoulders to hold a backpack of snacks and water bottles and jackets and an iPad (for emergencies) while staring at dinosaurs/paintings/historical dioramas for four hours.
 (Even when that backpack is the best/coolest diaper bag for dads.)

 But folks…I did it, today.
 Culturing my kiddos became my #1 mission…to their extreme annoyance and boredom.